 Uber to work on self-driving cars ...
 End of the line for Windows RT? ...
 FCC ready to propose neutral net ... and more news.

 Adobe Systems warned users that hackers are exploiting another unpatched vulnerability in Flash Player -- the third one in the past month -- to infect computers with malware.

-Adobe Systems released emergency security updates for Flash Player in order to fix a vulnerability that has been exploited in attacks against users since earlier this month.
+Adobe Systems started pushing a critical Flash Player patch to users who have auto-update enabled over the weekend in order to fix a vulnerability that has been exploited by attackers since last week.

 Most Popular Reviews

 Best Deals on PC World